iljapostnovs/VSCodeUI5Plugin/README.md

 As well it's recommended to install e.g. Prettier extension for JS files formatting.
 The reason for it is described in [Known limitations](#known-limitations)

-Make sure that you have `ui5.plugin.excludeFolderPattern` property set correctly.
+Make sure that you have `excludeFolderPattern` property set correctly for ```ui5parser```.
 This property is critical if you have SAPUI5 libraries in your workspace.

 ---